Discover Henley Royal Regatta

 The length of the Course is 1 mile 550 yards, which is 112 metres longer than the standard international distance of 2,000 metres.
 It takes approximately seven minutes to cover, so there are often two races at once on the Course for much of the day.
 The number of races is, of course, reduced on each successive day, leaving only the Finals to be rowed on the last day.

 In 2004, there were significant changes to the Coxed Fours events.
 The top event, The Prince Philip Challenge Cup, was withdrawn due to declining interest internationally.
-There are now two events at the lower level – The Britannia Challenge Cup, restricted to just club crews, and The Prince Albert Challenge Cup, an event for student crews.
+There are now two events at the lower level – The Britannia Challenge Cup, restricted to club crews, and The Prince Albert Challenge Cup, for student crews.

 In 2017 three new events for women were introduced (The Women's Fours, The Women's Pairs and The Women's Double Sculls) offering equal events for men and women in the open categories.